OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## Communications with non-contracting parties

-As soon as a Sender signs a Transmission, it cannot repudiate that it received the Prebid SSO Data.
+As soon as a Sender signs a Transmission, it cannot repudiate that it received the Prebid Addressability Framework Data.
 Few elements to consider:

-* a Contracting Party can communicate non-Prebid SSO data to its suppliers that are out of the Prebid SSO ecosystem.
-However, it cannot share Prebid SSO data with them.
+* a Contracting Party can communicate non-Prebid Addressability Framework data to its suppliers that are out of the Prebid Addressability Framework ecosystem.
+However, it cannot share Prebid Addressability Framework data with them.
-* a Contracting Party isn't responsible for the behavior of its suppliers that are out of the Prebid SSO ecosystem even if the user expressed an opt-out.
+* a Contracting Party isn't responsible for the behavior of its suppliers that are out of the Prebid Addressability Framework ecosystem even if the user expressed an opt-out.

 ![Communicatio with non contracting parties](./assets/communication-with-non-contracting-parties.png)

 ## OpenRTB, one request for many audit logs

-The technical solution must specify how the Prebid SSO Data is handled in OpenRTB requests and responses.
+The technical solution must specify how the Prebid Addressability Framework Data is handled in OpenRTB requests and responses.
 OpenRTB is a standardized format for bidding on an inventory.
 We won't provide technical solution here.
-However, we should consider few elements if we want to integrate Prebid SSO in the existing
+However, we should consider few elements if we want to integrate Prebid Addressability Framework in the existing
 protocol:

 * a Bid request can contain multiple placements so it means that we can have